Here Are 8 Music Stars Who Attended Kobe & Gianna’s Celebration Of Life

 The memorial service for Kobe Bryant, his daughter Gianna, and the seven others who were killed in a helicopter crash on Sunday, January 26, had several music stars in attendance.

-The “Celebration of Life” took place on Monday, February 24 and had many musicians who wanted to pay their respects to Kobe and their other victims.
-Many of them had their own special bond with the NBA star and needed to say goodbye one last time.
-Others were even asked to perform for Kobe, Gigi and their friends and teammates who were with them when the tragedy occurred.
+The “Celebration of Life” took place on Monday, February 24 and was attended by many musicians who wanted to pay their respects to Kobe and the other victims.
+Many had their own special bond with the NBA star and needed to say goodbye one last time.
+Others were even asked to perform for Kobe, Gigi, and their friends and teammates who were with them when the tragedy occurred.

-1. Beyonce
+1. Beyoncé

 The Grammy award-winning singer opened up the “Celebration of Life” ceremony with two of her hits on Monday.
 She began with “XO,” which she said was one of Kobe’s favorite songs.
-While wearing a gold suit to commemorate Kobe’s tenure with the Lakers, Beyonce also closed out the tribute with “Halo.”
-Beyonce and Kobe’s friendship dates back to the 1990s, when the then-aspiring rapper appeared on Destiny’s Child’s remix of “Say My Name.”
-The Hollywood Reporter states that the two remained close through the years, and Kobe and Vanessa attended Beyonce and Jay-Z’s New Years Eve party back in December 2019.
+While wearing a gold suit to commemorate Kobe’s tenure with the Los Angeles Lakers, Beyoncé closed out the tribute with “Halo.”
+The friendship between the singer and basketball player dated back to the 1990s, when the then-aspiring rapper appeared on Destiny’s Child’s remix of “Say My Name.”
+The Hollywood Reporter wrote that the two remained close through the years.
+Kobe and Vanessa attended Beyoncé and Jay-Z’s New Years Eve party back in December 2019.

 2. Jennifer Lopez

 JLo was seen in the audience at Kobe’s memorial on Monday.
-The “Waiting for Tonight” singer was seen alongside her fiance, Alex Rodriguez.
+The “Waiting for Tonight” singer appeared with her fiancé, Alex Rodriguez.
 The camera cut to the singer on several occasions.
-In one instance, she can be seen crying as Vanessa speaks about both Kobe and Gigi.
-Before the ceremony took place, JLo shared a photo of her nails, which she decorated with Gigi and Kobe’s jersey numbers, “2” and “24.”
-Shortly after his death, JLo left a message that she has so many “memories and moments” with him and was sending love to Vanessa and their surviving daughters- Natalia, Bianka and Capri.
+In one instance, she was seen crying as Vanessa spoke about both Kobe and Gigi.
+Before the ceremony took place, JLo shared a photo of her nails, which she decorated with Gigi and Kobe’s jersey numbers — 2 and 24.
+Shortly after his death, JLo left a message that she has so many “memories and moments” with him and was sending love to Vanessa and their surviving daughters — Natalia, Bianka, and Capri.

 3. Queen Latifah

-Queen Latifah was also spotted at the Staples Center during Kobe’s grand memorial.
-The legendary rapper and multitalented celebrity didn’t speak on Kobe’s behalf, but was in the audience reacting to several speeches that were made about Kobe and Gigi.
-Queen posted a photo after learning of Kobe’s death on Sunday, January 26.
-Deadline reports that she also added in a rap verse to Stevie Wonder’s Love’s in Need of Love Today to honor Kobe during All-Star weekend earlier this month.
+Queen Latifah could also be spotted at the Staples Center during Kobe’s grand memorial.
+The legendary rapper and multitalented celebrity didn’t speak, but she was seen reacting to several speeches that were made about Kobe and Gigi.
+She posted a photo after learning of Kobe’s death on Sunday, January 26.
+Deadline reported that she also added in a rap verse to Stevie Wonder’s Love’s in Need of Love Today to honor Kobe during All-Star weekend earlier this month.

 “Give love a shot / When you do, say ‘Kobe’ / 24 hours, eight days a week, trophies,” she performed as the crowd cheered the salute.